gruvw/lang/specifications/specifications.typ

 + *Usability* - The language must provide humans with a way to communicate with others (spoken, written, encoded, signed, tactile forms), and support language based thought process.
 + *Simplicity* - The language must follow clear, straightforward rules and structures, making it easy to learn and use.
++ *Consistency* - The language must adhere to uniform and predictable rules, avoiding irregularities and contradictions to minimize its cognitive overhead.
 + *Efficiency* - The language must fulfill its purpose with clarity (avoiding vague or overly complex expressions) in a concise and intelligible way.
-+ *Consistency* - The language must adhere to uniform and predictable rules, avoiding irregularities and contradictions to minimize its cognitive overhead.
-+ *Completness* - The language must be capable of expressing any idea or concept, ensuring no gaps in its expressive capacity.
++ *Completeness* - The language must be capable of expressing any idea or concept, ensuring no gaps in its expressive capacity.

-Additionnaly, the language is constructed with some degree of modularity to allow for modifications of some parts without affecting others, making it easier to shape and evolve.
+Additionally, the language is constructed with some degree of modularity to allow the modification of some parts without affecting the language as a whole, making it easier to shape and evolve.
-Therefore, its construction is split into multiple modules (see further in the document) that aim to be somewhat independant.
+Therefore, its construction is split into multiple modules (see further in the document) that aim to be somewhat independent.

 == Examples

-Bellow are a few examples of how the language's core philosophy rules impacts the language as a whole.
+Below are a few examples of how the language's core philosophical principles impact the language as a whole.

+- Each letter is associated with a single sound, and each sound with a single letter.
+There are no silent letters.
+- Each word has a single form (no #link-footnote("https://en.wikipedia.org/wiki/Inflection")[inflection]).
+There are no plural form of words, no verb conjugaison, words have neutral gender, etc.
+- Each word aims to have a single meaning, avoiding drastically different definition of a word based on context.
+- Letters have a single form (no accent, no capitalization).
+- No special character like dashes, punctuation marks, etc.
+- There are no #link-footnote("https://en.wikipedia.org/wiki/Homophone")[homophones], ensuring that every spoken word corresponds uniquely to a written word.
+- The vocabulary is constructed to avoid synonym redundancy.
+- There is a single language register (no formal vs. informal).

 = Module 1: Orthography

-// no capital letters
+// Spelling Rules: The correct arrangement of letters to form words.
+// Punctuation: Marks like commas, periods, or question marks to structure sentences.
+// Capitalization: Rules for when to use uppercase letters (e.g., at the start of sentences or for proper nouns).
+// Diacritics: Marks added to letters to indicate pronunciation (e.g., accents in French, like "é").

 = Module 2: Phonology